oblac/jodd-site/content/doc/petite/2+container.md

 the following values in given order:

 1.  property name
-2.  uncaptialized short field type name
+2.  uncapitalized short field type name
 3.  long type name

 This order and values are fully configurable in *Petite*